Life Insurance with Bone Marrow Failure.

 What “rate” can I qualify for?

-When it comes time to try and determine what kind of “rate” an individual might be able to qualify for after having been diagnosed with bone marrow failure, there are three main categories one might fall in to:
+When it comes time to determine what kind of “rate” an individual might qualify for after having been diagnosed with bone marrow failure, there are three main categories one might fall in to:

 Are you still suffering from bone marrow failure?
 If so, or if you just recently recovered from your bone marrow failure (less than one year), what you’re generally going to find is that you will not be able to qualify for a traditional term or whole life insurance policy until you’ve reached that 1 year mark which means that you’ll either have to wait to apply for a traditional term or whole life insurance policy or seek out an “alternative product” like a guaranteed issue life insurance policy or an accidental death policy.